Behavioral Health Urgent Care Center (BHUCC)

 Star View Behavioral Health is in the process of developing three BHUCCs.
 These facilities will operate 24/7 to provide crisis stabilization for up to 12 adults and six adolescents.
 Clients can stay up to 24 hours.
 Designed to prevent psychiatric hospitalizations, the BHUCCs will help clients to stabilize and will also provide referrals to other needed services.
 Transportation is provided as needed.

-The BHUCCs will serve the greater Long beach area and the San Gabriel Valley, and they are expected to open in 2019.
-Another BHUCC is planned for the Antelope Valley, and it is also expected to open in 2019.
+The BHUCCs will serve the greater Long Beach area and the San Gabriel Valley, and they are expected to open in 2019.

 Long Beach BHUCC Located in Southern California, this Behavioral Health Urgent Care Center is an alternative to psychiatric inpatient hospitalization, emergency rooms, and even jail, where people with mental illness can find stability.
 More…